elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to business workflow.

-* On the application side, some portion of the logging process needs to be synchronous to the business workflow.
-The elf4j-engine aims to minimize what the application thread has to do for logging before handing off the rest to the asynchronous output process.
-At the minimum, the application thread has to gather all the required log data that the output thread cannot gather asynchronously, such as the caller thread information or caller details like line number, file name, and method name.
-When acceptable, it helps to exclude such performance-sensitive information from the logging output.
+* On the application side, some logging information needs to be gathered synchronously to the main business domain workflow.
+For example, caller thread and caller details such as method name, line number, or file name are performance-wise expensive to retrieve, yet cannot be done by a different/asynchronous thread.
+At minimum, the main application thread has to gather all the data required by the logging output configuration before handing off the rest to an asynchronous process.
+The elf4j-engine aims to minimize what the application thread has to do for logging prior to the hand-off.
+On the user's end, it helps to exclude performance-sensitive information from the logging configuration when situation permits.
 (The default output pattern does not include caller detail and thread information.)
 * On the asynchronous output side, the elf4j-engine buffers and flushes each log entry atomically per each writer.
   Depending on the target log repository, further manoeuvres may help the output performance.
 For example, if the target repository is a log file on disk, then